tc39/proposal-temporal/docs/duration.md

 A representations of a duration of time which can be used in date/time arithmetic.

-## new Temporal.Duration(durationLike: object) : Temporal.Duration
+## new Temporal.Duration(years?: number, months?: number, days?: number, hours?: number, minutes?: number, seconds?: number, milliseconds?: number, microseconds?: number, nanoseconds?: number, disambiguation: 'constrain' | 'balance' | 'reject' = 'constrain') : Temporal.Duration

 Creates a new `Duration` object that represents a duration of time.

-## new Temporal.Duration(iso: string) : Temporal.Duration

-## new Temporal.Duration(years?: number, months?: number, days?: number, hours?: number, minutes?: number, seconds?: number, milliseconds?: number, microseconds?: number, nanoseconds?: number, disambiguation: 'constrain' | 'balance' | 'reject' = 'constrain') : Temporal.Duration

 ## Temporal.Duration.from(thing: string | object) : Temporal.Duration